 By Car or Taxi: Visit Thailand in Tampa

 When it comes to ethnic food, Cuban is the first thing that comes to mind in this region.
 There’s one secret spot here though that brings a little Thailand to Tampa.
 Wat Mongkolratanaram is just 20 minutes tops from downtown, but as soon as you arrive you feel like you’ve been transported to the other side of the world.
 All the signs are in Thai, there’s the same gilded Buddha image you would see in Thailand, and the architecture is straight outta Bangkok.

 The time to go is Sunday though, when the temple lays out a huge spread of Thai food for sale and invites the public to purchase it at very reasonable prices.
 You’ll get a mound of rice and two dishes of your choice for five bucks.
 Some are familiar things you’re used to seeing in restaurants: green curry, Pad Thai, basil chicken, and the like.
 But there are other items you might have to ask about to identify.
 You can add on spring rolls for a dollar each, or sticky rice dessert for $1.50.
 Other sections have big bowls of Thai soup, chicken satay, and Thai pork sausages.
 “Wat Tampa” as it’s known by people who can’t easily get their tongue around Mongkolratanaram, is in a serene setting by a river, with space to lie on the grass while your overstuffed belly recovers.

-If you don’t have a car, get a number for a taxi company to head out and back.
+If you don’t have a car, take a Taxi, Uber, or Lyft to head out and back from downtown Tampa.
 There’s no public transportation to here unless you make your own by befriending a local.
 (Since you dine at communal picnic tables, that’s not out of the question…)